Skip to main content

 1. Clean cameras weekly - Quick wipe during charging

-2. Use quality washer fluid - Prevents residue buildup
+2. Use quality washer fluid - Prevents residue buildup on fender cameras

 3. Avoid car washes with harsh chemicals - Can coat camera lenses